EduardoZepeda/coffee-bytes-hugo/content/posts/python/ocr-con-tesseract-python-y-pytesseract/index.en.md

 coverImage: images/OCR.jpg
 coverImageCredits: credits https://www.pexels.com/@cottonbro/
 date: '2021-09-28'
-description: Learn how to perform optical character recognition (OCR) on images using python, tesseract, and its bindings pytesseract to convert an image to string in linux
+description: Learn how to perform optical character recognition (OCR) in this tutorial using Pytesseract on images using python, tesseract to extract text in images
-keyword: pytesseract
+keyword: pytesseract tutorial
 keywords:
 - python
 - artificial intelligence
 - pytesseract
-title: OCR with tesseract, python and pytesseract
+title: Minimal Pytesseract tutorial OCR with Python
 ---

 Python is super versatile, it has a giant community with libraries that allow you to create neural networks from scracth, [fine-tune a LLM]({{< ref path="/posts/artificial-intelligence/fine-tuning-de-un-modelo-de-inteligencia-artificial/index.md" lang="en" >}}) or use Optical Character Recognition (OCR).
 For the latter you just need to install tesseract and python bindings, known as pytesseract and you'll be ready to convert an image to a string in a breeze.

-## Installation of tesseract-ocr
+## Pytesseract tutorial using Python

-To perform OCR with Python we will need tesseract, which is the library that handles all the heavy lifting and image processing.
+To perform OCR with Python, and extract text from an image, we will need tesseract, which is the library that handles all the heavy lifting and image processing.

 Make sure you install the newest tesseract-ocr, there is a huge difference between version 3 and versions after 4, as neural networks were implemented to improve character recognition.
-I am using version 5 alpha.
+I am using version 5 alpha for this tutorial.

 ```bash
 sudo apt install tesseract-ocr